Snap, crackle, sale: Nutella maker Ferrero plans to buy WK Kellogg for $3 billion

 Ferrero Group, which was founded in Italy in 1946, has been trying to expand its U.S. footprint.
 In 2018 it bought Nestle's U.S. candy brands, including Butterfinger, Nerds and SweeTarts.
 And in 2022 it bought Wells Enterprises, the maker of ice cream brands like Blue Bunny and Halo Top.

-At the start of July, U.S. cold cereal sales were down 6% compared to the same period in 2022.
+At the start of July, U.S. cold cereal sales were down 6% compared to the same period in 2022, according to market research company Nielsen IQ.
+Kellogg's net sales fell 2% to $2.7 billion in 2024.

 “As Americans, these brands are iconic and beloved by us, but a European company buying these wouldn’t have the same nostalgia,” Haller said.